Visas to visit Bhutan are not issued by Bhutanese embassies abroad. Visas are issued only when you arrive in the

 are recommended.
 We can also offer attractive discounts for off-season visits.

-that range from 250-1,300 US dollars per night and these hotels come with additional daily charges according to the hotel
+range from 250-1,300 US dollars per night and these hotels come with additional daily charges according to the hotel rates.

 Food and Drink

-the hotels.
-Your tour cost includes all meals.Your only extra expenses should be imported liquor, laundry, souvenirs
+tour cost includes all meals.Your only extra expenses should be imported liquor, laundry,

-a certified English-speaking guide and have a vehicle and driver at your disposal at all times.All of our guides
+in Bhutan by a certified English-speaking guide and have a vehicle and driver at your disposal at all times.All of our guides

-in programs conducted by the Tourism Council of Bhutan (TCB) and licensed by the Government.
+are trained in programs conducted by the Tourism Council of Bhutan (TCB) and licensed by the Government.
 Our trekking staff

-an additional mountain guide training, including safety and first aid instruction, also offered by TCB.
-TCB has received assistance
+undergoes an additional mountain guide training, including safety and first aid instruction, also offered by TCB.
+TCB has

 What to Bring

-on Druk Air.
+class) on Druk Air.
 You should hold yourself to this allowance.
-Even if you pay for excess baggage, it still travels standby and
+Even if you pay for excess baggage, it still travels standby